Leadership, development and training

 Our philosophy towards learning and development is based on the proven 70-20-10 approach to adult learning which emphasizes the benefits of 'on-the-job experiences'(70%), supplemented by a blend of 'exchange and exposure' (20%) and more formal 'training' or 'education' (10%).
 Our formal internal training and development programs are also supported by external training.

 Our annual global talent review process identifies and nurtures the development of employees within the organization at every level, with extra attention for those who demonstrate superior performance, exemplify our values and display great future potential.
-The goal is to have possible successors in place for all of our leaders, therefore, succession plans for our Leadership Team are reviewed by our Board of Directors once a year, and this process is replicated by management throughout the organization at all levels.
+The goal is to have possible successors in place for all of our leaders, therefore, succession plans for our Executive Committee are reviewed by our Board of Directors once a year, and this process is replicated by management throughout the organization at all levels.
 This helps Shire ensure that our high-performing employees are fully prepared for opportunities as they become available.
-We have formal development plans in place for each of the Leadership Team successors to round out their experience and skills and provide them every possible chance of progressing in their careers at Shire.
+We have formal development plans in place for each of the Executive Committee successors to round out their experience and skills and provide them every possible chance of progressing in their careers at Shire.

 The development of our future leaders is crucial to our success.
 Last year we began to assess leaders against a set of capabilities which we believe are required to deliver on our Vision.
 The assessment included both the hiring of new leaders and the development of existing ones.
 Our plans are to more broadly communicate Shire’s leadership capabilities across the organization and further incorporate them into our talent development practices in 2013.